bizhan-laripour/JavaCore/README.md

 I tried to make a sample ORM and my own Mysql dialect.

-I'm trying to focuse on base concepts of Object oriented like abstraction , inheritance , etc and best practice of design patterns
+I'm trying to focuse on base concepts Of Object oriented like abstraction , Inheritance , etc and best practice of Design patterns

 this is just a warm up in java core and it is not completed yet.